 NFL teams use 'alternate cheerleaders' to mingle with male fans on game day, report says

-NFL teams reportedly use “alternate cheerleaders” to mingle with fans in the seats or in luxury boxes while the actual performers were on the field during game days.
+NFL teams reportedly use “alternate cheerleaders” to mingle with fans in the seats or in luxury boxes while the actual performers are on the field during game days.

-The Washington Redskins, Houston Texans, New England Patriots, New Orleans Saints and Baltimore Ravens were among the teams who use a separate cheerleading roster to serve as “scantily clad ambassadors” whose jobs are to mingle with male fans, The New York Times reported Thursday.
+The Washington Redskins, Houston Texans, New England Patriots, New Orleans Saints and Baltimore Ravens are among the teams who use a separate cheerleading roster to serve as “scantily clad ambassadors” whose jobs are to mingle with male fans, The New York Times reported Thursday.

 The Redskins, in particular, have come under fire over the last month for the way team officials have used the cheerleading squad in the past.
-Several Redskins cheerleaders told The New York Times in May that they felt they were being used as escorts during a photoshoot in Costa Rica.
+Several Redskins cheerleaders told the Times in May that they felt they were being used as escorts during a photo shoot in Costa Rica.

-Washington, which essentially created the ambassador position in the early 2000s, began hiring groups of women who didn’t make the cheerleading team and were judged in pageant-like sessions, according to the newspaper.
-Former Redskins cheerleaders told The Times they felt more like a “sexualized saleswoman” than a cheerleader.
+The Redskins, which essentially created the ambassador position in the early 2000s, began hiring groups of women who didn’t make the cheerleading team and were judged in pageant-like sessions, according to the newspaper.
+A former Redskins cheerleader told the Times she felt more like a “sexualized saleswoman” than a cheerleader.

 Another former Redskins ambassador said she would attend tailgate parties where intoxicated men would grab them and hug them and make lewd comments.

-One former ambassador said then-head of business operations for the Redskins Dennis Greene would examine the women before games and choose two to accompany him while he visited suite-holders.
+One former ambassador said then-head of business operations for the Redskins, Dennis Greene, would examine the women before games and choose two to accompany him while he visited suite holders.

 Greene was demoted after The New York Times published the harrowing accounts of former ambassadors, while a team spokesman later Thursday said that he had resigned.

-Several former ambassadors said that Redskins officials went as far as to steer them to salon that sponsored the teams so they could get dressed up like a cheerleader but not actually become one.
+Several former ambassadors said that Redskins officials went as far as to steer them to a salon that sponsored the teams so they could get dressed up like a cheerleader but not actually become one.

 “It was like, if you want to make the cheerleading team, you’d better do all this stuff, and that included going to parties where there was a lot of drinking and there were definitely underage ambassadors.
-It might not be the best experience for the ladies, but you just shut up and do it because you want to be a cheerleader,” one of the former ambassadors told The New York Times.
+It might not be the best experience for the ladies, but you just shut up and do it because you want to be a cheerleader,” one of the former ambassadors told the Times.

-Redskins president Bruce Allen said in May the team was investigating accusations about the cheerleading squad.

 "It was like, oh, yuck."

+Redskins President Bruce Allen said in May the team was investigating accusations about the cheerleading squad.

-“We are committed to ensuring that all Redskins employees, including our cheerleaders and ambassadors, are treated with the upmost respect,” he said.
+“We are committed to ensuring that all Redskins employees, including our cheerleaders and ambassadors, are treated with the utmost respect,” he said.

 Former Houston Texans cheerleader Jackie Chambers, who filed a lawsuit last week against the team’s cheerleading director over wages and abuse, said that the squad’s coach Alto Gary would tape cheerleaders’ stomachs down to make them appear skinnier.